canada-ca/canada-ca.github.io/_posts/2019-12-17-top-ten-lessons.md

 ## 7. Always test your content—you can’t predict what will trip people up

 <blockquote><p style="color: #1E5D71 !important;">“In our task, people needed to figure out whether they needed a yellow fever vaccination to enter Costa Rica.
 The fact is, you do need a vaccination if you’re coming from countries that have yellow fever outbreaks—with some exceptions.
 We included a message to alert people to the possibility.
-Then, they had to click on to see the details.
+Then, they had to click on to see the details.<p>
-When we started testing, we found that 2 of the first 4 people stopped reading after they saw “is required” in the initial message.
-They never read on for the conditions.
+<p style="color: #1E5D71 !important;">When we started testing, we found that 2 of the first 4 people stopped reading after they saw “is required” in the initial message.
+They never read on for the conditions.</p>
-We tried a variation that changed “is” to “may be.”
+<p style="color: #1E5D71 !important;">We tried a variation that changed “is” to “may be.”</p>
-After that, every single participant clicked the link to get more information!
+<p style="color: #1E5D71 !important;">After that, every single participant clicked the link to get more information!</p>
-The first version was correct, but we needed to introduce a little doubt to get people to think more about it.
+<p style="color: #1E5D71 !important;">The first version was correct, but we needed to introduce a little doubt to get people to think more about it.
 What this illustrates so clearly is that you can’t know how people will respond until you test it.
 “Is required” is perfectly reasonable.
 It’s factually correct; it seems clear.
 But when you test with real people, you see that even when you’re right you might be wrong.”</p>
 </blockquote>

 - Patrick Lajeunesse

 ## 8. Good service relies on good measurements

-<blockquote><p style="color: #1E5D71 !important;">"Successfully improving a service relies on understanding the pain points and empathizing with citizens who are trying to complete a task.
+<blockquote><p style="color: #1E5D71 !important;">"Successfully improving a service relies on understanding the pain points and empathizing with citizens who are trying to complete a task.</p>
-Making sure you’re tracking the useful metrics is the only way to make sure you can provide good service.
+<p style="color: #1E5D71 !important;">Making sure you’re tracking the useful metrics is the only way to make sure you can provide good service.</p>
-Don’t measure success with volumetrics.
+<p style="color: #1E5D71 !important;">Don’t measure success with volumetrics.
 Measure with conversions, rejected applications or form errors.
 Don’t measure success with the number of calls.
 Track the change in callers with the same issues after a change in web content.
-Track the outcome of moving people to online service from paper filing.
+Track the outcome of moving people to online service from paper filing.</p>
-Instrumental to successful task optimization is measuring the performance ahead of time, so that you can start smoothly with your experiment on the small web changes that can make the biggest difference.</p>
+<p style="color: #1E5D71 !important;">Instrumental to successful task optimization is measuring the performance ahead of time, so that you can start smoothly with your experiment on the small web changes that can make the biggest difference.</p>
 </blockquote>

 - Miguel Borges-Porteous

 ## 9. Words matter

 <blockquote><p style="color: #1E5D71 !important;">“The actual words on the page can make a world of difference.
 Do your research and use the words that real people actually use.
 For example, in one of our projects, we found out that people use “student aid,” not “student financial assistance,” which was used everywhere on the site.
-So, we used “student aid” in our prototype.
+So, we used “student aid” in our prototype.</p>
-When we are trying to find an answer on a website, we all do the same thing: we scan the page, looking for a hint as to where to go next.
+<p style="color: #1E5D71 !important;">When we are trying to find an answer on a website, we all do the same thing: we scan the page, looking for a hint as to where to go next.
 We look for an “answer scent.”
 Front‑load your navigation link with the right keywords, carefully craft your headings using the right words, break down walls of texts, and simplify the language: all of this will help people scan the page and locate where to go next.”</p>
 </blockquote>
 - David Pepin